dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 There are no restrictions to how many ports can be present in the iSCSI port groups provided to the driver.

 The same applies to Fibre Channel where there are no restrictions on the number of FA directors a host HBA can be zoned to.
-See the best practices for host connectivity to Dell EMC PowerMax to ensure that you have multiple paths to your data volumes.
+See the best practices for host connectivity to Dell PowerMax to ensure that you have multiple paths to your data volumes.

 ### Linux multipathing requirements

-CSI Driver for Dell EMC PowerMax supports Linux multipathing.
+CSI Driver for Dell PowerMax supports Linux multipathing.
 Configure Linux multipathing before installing the CSI Driver.

 Set up Linux multipathing as follows: